mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 2. Setup Realm DB properties like db name, version, migration rules etc. using `RealmConfiguration`- _This remains the same apart from a few minor changes_.
 3. Setup logging (optional) - _This is moved to `RealmConfiguration`_.
-4. **Adding list of Realm classes/models to `RealmConfiguration` builder as `schema`.**
+4. **Add a list of Realm classes(/models) to `RealmConfiguration` builder as a part of `schema`.**
 5. Configure Realm Sync - _No changes_.

 ### Changes to Models

-No major changes are required in model classes, only difference is `RealmObject` is now interface which was a base class earlier with which model classes were extended with.
+No major changes are required in model classes, the only difference is `RealmObject` is now an interface that was a base class earlier with which model classes were extended with.

-Apart this, few data types like `@RealmClass`,`ByteArray`,`RealmDictionary`,`RealmSet`, `ObjectId`, `Decimal128`,`UUID`, `@LinkingObjects`, are currently unsupported which needs to be removed but would be available in future releases.
+Apart from this, few data types like `@RealmClass`,`ByteArray`,`RealmDictionary`,`RealmSet`, `ObjectId`,`Decimal128`,`UUID`, `@LinkingObjects`, are currently unsupported and needs to be removed but would be available in future releases.

-> Note: Due to this changes `Open` keyword against `class`, no longer required.
+> Note: Due to these changes `Open` keyword against `class`, is no longer required.

 ### Changes to querying